mongodb/docs/source/high_availability.rst

 queries you would prefer to never send to the primary you can specify that using the ``secondary`` read preference.

-By default the read preference of a :class:`~pymongo.database.Database` is inherited from its MongoClient, and the read preference of a :class:`~pymongo.collection.Collection` is inherited from its Database.
+By default the read preference of a :py:class`~pymongo.database.Database` is inherited from its MongoClient, and the read preference of a :py:class`~pymongo.collection.Collection` is inherited from its Database.
 To use a different read preference use the :meth:`~pymongo.mongo_client.MongoClient.get_database` method, or the :meth:`~pymongo.database.Database.get_collection` method::